Soleus Muscle: Benefits, Exercise & How It Controls Blood Sugar

 The Discovery That Changed Everything

-The soleus muscle behind the calf acts as a “second heart,” pumping blood, improving circulation, and protecting against leg pain.
+The soleus muscle behind the calf acts as a second heart, pumping blood, improving circulation, and protecting against leg pain.

 The Circulation Champion and Pain Defender

-Why It’s Often Called Your “Second Heart”: Every time the soleus contracts, it creates a pumping action that pushes venous blood from your legs back to your heart, working against gravity[2][5].
+Why it is called your “second heart”: every time the soleus contracts, it creates a pumping action that pushes venous blood from your legs back to your heart, against gravity [2][5].
+Long periods of sitting reduce this pump and can lead to venous stasis, the pooling of blood in the lower legs.
+Venous stasis is linked with:

-• Increased risk of varicose veins
+• A higher risk of varicose veins

-• Lower limb edema (swelling)
+• Lower-limb edema (swelling)

-1. Help improve circulation throughout your body[2][5]
+1. Improve circulation throughout your body [2][5]

-1. Help reduce leg swelling and heaviness[5]
+3. Ease leg swelling and heaviness [5]

-1. Support cardiovascular health[2]
+4. Support cardiovascular health [2]

 The soleus muscle as a metabolic powerhouse, improving blood sugar control, burning fat, and supporting glucose regulation.